 - 1. When such changes occur the lead partner has to make sure that the activities which have been eliminated from the work plan, as well as the role of the partner, are not crucial for the implementation and the project results can be still delivered as initially planned.
-Otherwise, the activities have to be taken over either by an existing partner or by inviting a new organisation to join the partnership. - In case the project partner already received Programme cofinancing for re-imbursement of preparation costs and/or expenditure incurred and paid during the project duration, this part of the preparation costs and/or project partner budget has to be kept. - The budget decrease must also be reflected in the spending plan.
+Otherwise, the activities have to be taken over either by an existing partner or by inviting a new organisation to join the partnership. - 2.
+In case the project partner already received Programme cofinancing for re-imbursement of preparation costs and/or expenditure incurred and paid during the project duration, this part of the preparation costs and/or project partner budget has to be kept. - The budget decrease must also be reflected in the spending plan.
 However, only those periods of the spending plan that follow the period during which the MA/JS received the official change request from the lead partner can be changed.

-- Submit a request for change form via the emonitoring system; - Inform the MA/JS via the e-monitoring system; - Submit the updated project data via the emonitoring system.
+- Inform the MA/JS via the e-monitoring system; - Submit the updated project data via the emonitoring system.